Luis A. Miranda Jr.: Book

 Miranda's memoir titled, “Relentless: My Story of the Latino Spirit that Is Transforming America” was released on May 7, 2024.
 In his book, Miranda shares his reflections about his upbringing in Puerto Rico, career as a political strategist and activist, and understanding the Latino voter.

 Personal life

 Miranda is married to Luz Towns-Miranda.
 They have two biological children, Luz Miranda-Crespo and Lin-Manuel Miranda and one adopted son, Miguel.
 They reside in the Manhattan neighborhood of Washington Heights.
+Miranda is Catholic.